JREion/DPC/README.md

 - **NOTE**: We are preparing our code repository (mainly rewriting comments to improve readability).
 We hope to release code in April.

+- (26 Jan.
+2026) The code of CoOp+DPC is released.

 - (3 Sep.
 2025) Bug fix.
 The code of PromptSRC is released.

 - (12 Apr.
 2025) The code of PromptKD+DPC is released.